The Bernette B38 is the flagship model of the popular Bernette 30 series.

 - Computerized/Mechanic: Computerized

-Rather unusually, the Bernette comes with eight different presser feet to suit a variety of jobs.
+The Bernette comes with an impressive eight different presser feet to suit a variety of jobs.

 You also get: